bochnerjacob/passline/README.md

 ```

 ## Next Steps
-1. Incorporate live odds and data from the odds-api into the prediction pipeline for calculating expected values of prop bets
+1. Incorporate live odds and data from the odds-api into the prediction pipeline for calculating expected values of prop bets.
-2. Evaluate the value add from engineering more difficult features.
+2. Evaluate the value add of engineering more difficult features.
-    - Train a neural network to learn embeddings for coach names
+    - Train a neural network to learn entity embeddings for coach names.
+    - Explore more sophistocated ways to measure defensive strength.
-    - Fit a mixed model with Bayesian estimation and incorporate Bayesian updating to measure defensive strength against pass touchdowns
+3. Fit a mixed model with Bayesian estimation to compare to current approach.
-3. Expand beyond QB pass touchdown props
+4. Expand beyond QB passing touchdown props.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)